 Your doctor will probably recommend an annual screening if your PSA level is higher than 2.5 ng/mL.

 PSA levels that are between 4 and 10 are generally considered elevated.
-This does not mean that there is prostate cancer present, but it is important to thoroughly evaluate each patient’s condition.
+This does not mean that there is prostate cancer present, but it is important to evaluate each patient’s condition thoroughly.
 This can often mean that your doctor will consider more tests.
 Traditionally this meant moving to a prostate biopsy.
 A biopsy involves inserting a thin, spring-loaded needle into your prostate to remove samples of prostate tissue from various locations in the prostate.
 This tissue is then analyzed by pathologists to see whether any cancer cells are present.

 Before going directly to a biopsy, doctors now have some other tests they can run to help them decide if a prostate biopsy is the best next step.